ynqa/sig/README.md

 - Interactive grep (for streaming)
   - *sig* allows users to interactively search through (streaming) data, updating results in real-time.
+- Re-execute command
+  - If `--cmd` is specified instread of piping data to *sig*, the command will be executed on initial and retries.
+  - This feature is designed to address the issue where data streams past while the user is fine-tuning the search criteria.
+    In other words, even if the data has already passed, executing the command again allows
+    the retrieval of the data for re-evaluation.
 - Archived mode
   - In archived mode, since there is no seeking capability for streaming data received through a pipe,